 When someone tells you who they are, believe them.
 That’s a great Maya Angelou quote.

 What is the best thing about being an interior designer?

 And the worst?

 Tell us about your own decorating style and the favorite room(s) in your home?

 I have always believed your home should tell your story, and the way you do that is through your things.
 Reach for things that feel timeless, and that has meaning.
 If you don’t absolutely love it, it shouldn’t be in your home.

 What key pieces in your home can you not live without?

 I am a decorator and everything in my home is meaningful, but at the end of the day I’ve always believed people first, then pets, then things.

-How do you solve / negotiate difference in taste between yourself and your husband, Jeremiah Brent?
+How do you solve/negotiate differences in taste between yourself and your husband, Jeremiah Brent?

-Talk us through a timeless interior design style.
+Talk to us through a timeless interior design style.